EntelectChallenge/2018-TowerDefence/game-rules.md

 * Trying to place a building without enough energy for that building will result in a **'Do nothing'** command.
 * Once a building is destroyed, another building can be placed at that location.
 * Only one building can occupy a location on the map.
-* Damaging enemy buildings will award score to you, depending on the building type.
+* Damaging enemy buildings will award a score to you, depending on the building type.
-* Constructing new buildings will award score to you, depending on the building type.
+* Constructing new buildings will award a score to you, depending on the building type.

 ### Building Types:
 **The player can build one of 4 different types of buildings**

 #### Defence Building:
-A defensive building, tougher than any other building type with no offensive capabilities.
+A defensive building is tougher than any other building type with no offensive capabilities.
-It is able to take more hits than any other building, these buildings are great for soaking up damage while your offensive buildings fire from the safety behind them.
+These buildings are great for soaking up damage while your offensive buildings fire safely from behind them

 **Defence building details:**
 * Cost: **30**